Update: 23 March 2023 by Dilara İnal

 Under the new system, only registered JCT payers can issue qualified tax invoices, and on the buyer side of the transaction, taxpayers will only be eligible for input tax credit where a qualified invoice has been issued.
 In other words, the Qualified Invoice System will require both parties to adapt their invoicing templates and processes to specify new information as well as the need to register with the relevant tax authorities.

-Preparing for the Qualified Invoice System
+Preparing for the Qualified Invoice System in Japan

 A transitional period for the implementation of the new e-invoicing system applies from 1 October 1 2019 until 1 October 2023.